MicrosoftDocs/power-platform/power-virtual-agents/nlu-gpt-overview.md

 Copilot Studio uses a natural language understanding model to analyze the user's question and determine the right topic.
 Typically, [you create multiple topics](authoring-create-edit-topics.md) within a copilot to account for what a user might ask.

 Sometimes, a copilot user asks a question that has no built topic.
 By default, the copilot prompts the user to rephrase their query.
-If, after two prompts, the copilot still can't determine the user's intent, the copilot escalates to a live agent through the [system **Escalate** topic](authoring-system-topics.md).
+After two prompts, if the copilot still can't determine the user's intent, the copilot escalates to a live agent through the [system **Escalate** topic](authoring-system-topics.md).

-You can specify a [system **Fallback** topic](authoring-system-fallback-topic.md) to customize the response and actions the copilot takes, but this isn't always helpful for the user.
+You can specify a [system **Fallback** topic](authoring-system-fallback-topic.md) to customize the response and actions the copilot takes, but this topic isn't always helpful for the user.

 The **Boost conversations** option in Copilot Studio helps solve that issue by using the natural language processing capabilities of Azure OpenAI.
 OpenAI's GPT technology with [the AI already in Copilot Studio](advanced-ai-features.md) include transformer-based natural language understanding that helps the copilot to: